Research.

 post-image

-While U.S. legislation prohibits employers from sharing information about their employees' compensation with each other, companies are still allowed to acquire and utilize more aggregated data provided by third parties.
-This practice is known as salary benchmarking.
-We provide theoretical and empirical evidence on the effects of salary benchmarking.
+While U.S. legislation prohibits employers from sharing employee compensation information, companies can still acquire and use aggregated data from third parties — a practice known as salary benchmarking.
+We explore the effects of benchmarking both theoretically and empirically.

 Cullen, Z.; Li, S. and Perez-Truglia, R. (2022).
 What’s My Employee Worth?
 The Effects of Salary Benchmarking.
 Review of Economic Studies, forthcoming.